PET Radiotracer Translation and

 From radiotracers still in development to SOP’s and training for mature products, the PET-RTRC offers a wide variety of resources to support your projects.

 Find out about upcoming news and events in the PET-RTRC, including lectures, workshops and training sessions.

 The National Institute of Biomedical Imaging and Bioengineering (NIBIB) aims to improve health by leading the development and accelerating the application of biomedical technologies.
 This project is funded by NIBIB P41 EB025815.

-Other centers supported through the P41 grant include Resource for Molecular Imaging Agents in Precision Medicine (Johns Hopkins), Center for Molecular Imaging Technology and Translation (Harvard Medical School), and Center for Advanced Imaging Innovation and Research (NYU Langone Health).
+Other centers supported through the P41 grant include Resource for Molecular Imaging Agents in Precision Medicine at Johns Hopkins and Center for Molecular Imaging Technology and Translation at Harvard Medical School.